 While prescription drug abuse is a significant issue for millions of Americans, prescription drug deaths in women have skyrocketed over the last few years.
 The Center for Disease Control and Prevention released a report of figures that are quite alarming.
 Since 1999 the rate at which women are dying from prescription painkillers has increased by 400%.
 In 2012, prescription painkillers caused 6,600 overdose deaths, and contributed to thousands more deaths.
 That number is 4 times as many as heroin and cocaine.

 How Is Oxycodone Administered?

 Users can administer oxycodone in a number of ways.
 For example, oxycodone products can be injected either intravenously or through muscle tissue.
-Users can also inject products containing oxycodone subcutaneously (injections under the skin) or rectally.
-Oxycodone-based drugs such as Oxycontin can also be taken orally either in pill or tablet form.
+Users can inject products containing oxycodone subcutaneously (injections under the skin) or rectally.
+The high from rectal administration has been reportedly no greater than taking pills orally, but this method can help individuals avoid unwanted gastrointestinal effects.
+Oxycodone-based drugs such as Oxycontin can be taken orally either in pill or tablet form.
 If users obtain pills or tablets, they can also crush the tablets and snort them.
 These methods are seen as ways to bypass the time-release formulas of some prescription painkillers like Oxycontin.

 Short-Term Effects of Oxycodone

 Those who use drugs that have oxycodone as its’ main active ingredient as prescribed may experience some beneficial short-term effects such as:

 Even if prescription painkillers that contain the drug are prescribed and used properly and under medical supervision, users can experience several negative short-term effects which can include: